Nadia Milleron: Political career

 On March 13, 2024, Milleron announced her candidacy for Congress, running as an independent against Rep. Richard Neal in Massachusetts's 1st congressional district.
 She gathered 3,000 signatures from voters in 80 towns in order to appear on the ballot.
 Milleron raised $70,000 in donations as of June 2024.
+On December 12, 2025, she filed to run in Massachusetts 1st congressional district again.
+According to FEC reports she had raised 20,455 dollars and spent 14,847.